 Mountain Air will give a light, fresh look, but won’t wash-out.
 With an LRV of 53 it’s a great depth for most rooms that have a reasonable amount of light.

-Now that is just the START of it all.
-Do you want to know which colours best suit YOUR south facing rooms?
+Do you want to know YOUR 3 best paint colours?
 Check out my affordable Online Colour Consulting and E-Design packages!

-Kylie M Interiors Interior Decorating, Design, Home Staging and Online Color Consultations and E-Design Services Based in Nanaimo, Vancouver Island BC
+Kylie M Interiors Interior Decorating, Design, Online Color Consultations and E-Design Services Based in Nanaimo, Vancouver Island BC